Stains & Finishes FAQ

 More Shade (less Direct Sunlight) = a Longer Life Expectancy.

 If logs or lumber are very shiny, a barrier such as a milling glaze could exist, preventing absorption.
-Sand or pressure-wash surface before applying finish.
+Sand or media blast surface before applying finish.

 Clean the log surfaces of any dirt, oil, or bark, which can reduce absorption and shorten the life of the finish.